cheech36/dbsetup/README.md

 	   ii) createdb -O <username> <dbname>

 	2) To install the dependencies in a virtual enviornment run:
-	   ./venv.sh
+	   i) ./venv.sh
+	   ii) By default venv will use existing installation.
+To disable remove --system-site-packages

 	3) ./setupTables.sh <dbname> <zipfile>
-	   Note: If necessary change username and password
+	   i) If connecting to local database use "localhost" ii) Change username and password

 	4) Optional: if you wish to delete the tables: chmod 600 autoDrop.sh